“When you cage a body, you just might free a mind.” – original.

 But I am working hard to think critically and use my wise mind instead of hanging my head, and sulking slowly in defeat through door number three.
 And I am damn proud that I have come so far from where I was during my most dark and twisty hours.

-Similarly, there are 3ish ways to deal with physical boxes.
-Unfortunately the only way out of a physical box is through.
-Physical boxes may be required for one of two reasons.
+Similarly, there are 3ish ways to deal with physical crates.
+Unfortunately the only way out of a is through.
+Physical crates may be required for one of two reasons.
 There may be more, but for the purpose of this post, only two come to mind.

 But if you are not an escape artist and have no other option than to address the circumstance at hand that probably means you must accept that this time, you can’t get out on your own.
 Either that or it was your own fault that you are and will remain in this very uncomfortable ‘holding cell’ for the foreseeable future.

-You’ll think your way out of that god damn box.
+You’ll think your way out of that god damn crate.
 Believe that.